moment/moment/CONTRIBUTING.md

 Please submit all pull requests to the `develop` branch.

-Language translations will not be merged without unit tests.
+Locale translations will not be merged without unit tests.
 ============================================================

-See [the British english unit tests](https://github.com/moment/moment/blob/develop/test/lang/en-gb.js) for an example.
+See [the British english unit tests](https://github.com/moment/moment/blob/develop/test/locale/en-gb.js) for an example.

 Submitting Issues
 =================